ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/README.md

 ## Total Build time = 390 minutes (6 hours 30 minutes)

 This section is a summary of parts needed to build the OpenScoutV1.1.
-For a detailed description of each part see [here](./detailed_part_inventory.md)
+For a detailed description of each part see [here](./detailed_part_inventory.md).
+Please note that some of these links use an amazon link shortener which has occasional brief outages, if they don't work try again a bit later.

 ## Assembly Tools Required
 These are the tools required.